This article discusses best practices when backing up hypervisors and the virtual machines contained within.

-These all act as a software front end for the mass management of virtual machines that are all part of the same physical machine.
+Hypervisors act as a software front end for the management of multiple virtual machines that all reside on the same physical device.

-Virtual machines (VMs) are servers that are housed within the hypervisor, and run as independent servers with resources.
-They pool their resources from the same physical machine, as shown in Figure 1.
+Virtual machines (VMs) are the servers that are housed within the hypervisor and run as independent servers with resources.
+They pool their resources from the same physical device.

-In the above example, since you have 5 servers and a hypervisor, you are in control of 6 different servers.
+In the above example, since you have five servers and a hypervisor, you are in control of six different servers.

-Disks partitioned for a hypervisor have two separate partitions.
-One partition holds the information about your hypervisor and the hypervisor "operating system."
-The other partition handles your data store, which is where the virtual machines reside.
+Disks formatted for a hypervisor have two separate partitions.
+One partition holds the information about your hypervisor and the hypervisor's operating system.
+The other partition handles your datastore, which is where the virtual machines reside.

-If you are not using agentless backups, you should install the backup agent software on the hypervisor and exclude the data volume (back up C: and exclude the D: partition).
-The virtual machines that reside on the data store should all be backed up and all desired partitions should be backed up on the virtual machines.
-The following are the benefits of this setup:
+If you are not using agentless backups, Datto recommends that you install the backup agent software on the hypervisor and exclude the data volume (back up C: and exclude the D: partition).
+You can then add the agent software on each of the virtual machines that reside on the datastore so you can back them up individually.
+The benefits of this setup are as follows:

 - This kind of installation gives you the greatest control over your machines.

-- If your hypervisor becomes corrupted, you have the ability to restore information regarding the operating system drive.
+- If your hypervisor becomes corrupted, you can restore information regarding the operating system drive.

-- If one machine becomes corrupted, you have the ability to export and restore the information on that singular virtual machine.
+- If one machine becomes corrupted, you can export and restore the information on that single virtual machine.

-- If the entire data store becomes corrupted, you have the ability to restore servers one at a time.
+- If the entire datastore becomes corrupted, you can restore servers one at a time.